Cosmicflows-4: FP Distances to Early-type Galaxies

-The systematic problem as a function of morphological type identified by \citet{2016AJ....152...50T} remains in the revised bias adjusted 6dFGSv distances.
-Candidates in the 6dFGSv compilation are given a morphology M description, with M=0 for ellipticals, M=2 for lenticulars, and M=4 for spirals.
-As seen in Figure~\ref{fig:Mtype}, there is a clear drift in $\langle fV_i/d_i \rangle$ with M, where $V_i$ and $d_i$ are individual galaxy velocities and distances and $f$ is defined in association with Eq.~\ref{eq:logh}.
-The drift is in the sense that $d_i$ values are increasingly measured too low with increasing M.
+The systematic problem as a function of morphological type identified by \citet{2016AJ....152...50T} remains in the revised bias-adjusted 6dFGSv distances.
+Candidates in the 6dFGSv compilation are given a morphology $M$ description, with $M=0$ for ellipticals, $M=2$ for lenticulars, and $M=4$ for spirals.
+As seen in Figure~\ref{fig:Mtype}, there is a clear drift in $\langle f_iV_i/d_i \rangle$ with $M$, where $V_i$ and $d_i$ are individual galaxy velocities and distances and $f_i$ is defined in association with Eq.~\ref{eq:logh}.
+The drift is in the sense that $d_i$ values are increasingly measured too low with increasing $M$.

-This situation is not too surprising given that the Fundamental Plane pertains to galaxy bulges.
+This situation is not too surprising given that the FP pertains to galaxy bulges.
 The admixture of disk contributions evidently creates a systematic.
 The revisions discussed above to 6dFGSv distances has not addressed this morphology-related problem.
-Adjustments are made to distances that statistically counter the trend seen in Fig.~\ref{fig:Mtype}.
+Adjustments are made to distances that statistically counter the trend shown in Fig.~\ref{fig:Mtype}.
 Only the fitting parameters are changed from the adjustments made in \citet{2016AJ....152...50T}.
 The distance moduli accepted into {\it Cosmicflows-4} incorporate both the revised bias corrections and the morphological corrections described in this section.